 (7) assessment and activities in order to plan for and implement continuous improvement.

 To the extent possible, the foundation shall make these programs available to students in all parts of the state.

 The foundation may:

-(1) identify and plan common goals and priorities for the various school-to-work student organizations in Minnesota;
+(1) identify and plan common goals and priorities for the various career and technical student organizations in Minnesota;

 (2) publish brochures or booklets relating to the purposes of the foundation and collect reasonable fees for the publications;

 (3) seek and receive public and private money, grants, and in-kind services and goods from nonstate sources for the purposes of the foundation, without complying with section 16A.013, subdivision 1;

 (4) contract with consultants on behalf of the career and technical student organizations;